 c.
+Handling Anti-strip Agents.

-Handling Hydrated Lime.
+1) Hydrated Lime.

-The lime must be accurately proportioned by a method acceptable to the Engineer.
+The lime shall be accurately proportioned by a method acceptable to the Engineer.

-1) Hydrated Lime Added to a Drum Mixer.
+a) Added to a Drum Mixer.

 The hydrated lime shall be added at the rate of 0.75% by weight (mass) of the total aggregate (virgin and RAP) for Interstate and Primary projects.
 The hydrated lime shall be added to a drum mixer by one of the following methods: